 Brooklyn direct cremation service

-providers – cremation costs & packages
+providers – cremation costs

 A direct cremation simply means

 that an immediate cremation is conducted with no service, and minimal services

 and intervention by a funeral home.
 The deceased is generally collected

 from the place of death and transferred to the funeral home or crematory.

 After all the required paperwork and preparation is done, the deceased